All Episodes

 No profit.

-Whatever's there cost you whatever it costs whoever to put it there, except there was never very much there.
+Whatever's there costs you whatever it costs whoever to put it there, except there was never very much there because there was no incentive to have it there.

 Don't go away.

-All right, uh Lori, who can't say where she is.
+Lori, who can't say where she is.

 Is that right?

-She's uh worried about lawsuits.
+She's worried about lawsuits.

-So he can't say where she is.
+She can't say where she is.

-Lori, welcome to the EIB network.
+Lori, welcome to the EIB Network.

-Well, it's possible, Rush, and by the way, it's an honor to speak to you.
+And by the way, it's an honor to speak to you.

 Thank you.

-Um, I worked as both a packager and an advertising executive for a mortgage brokerage firm.
+I worked as both a packager and an advertising executive for a mortgage brokerage firm.

-I saw the rise and fall of the housing market, and what infuriates me about when Obama speaks or Barney Frank or anyone else who talks about these mortgage backed securities and everything that happened is that nobody knows the real truth about what goes on in the mortgage business and why it failed.
+And what infuriates me about when Obama speaks or Barney Frank or anyone else who talks about these mortgage-backed securities and everything that happened is that nobody knows the real truth about what goes on in the mortgage business and why it failed.

-Uh, you know, in the late 90s and early 2000s, when real estate prices were sharply on the rise, you know, anywhere between ninety nine and oh three, depending upon what part of the country you lived in.
+You know, in the late 90s and early 2000s, when real estate prices were sharply on the rise, anywhere between 99 and 03, depending upon what part of the country you lived in, housing prices were on the rise dramatically.

-And when Fanny began this idea of packaging these things as securities and grouping them together, you'll find that the number of mortgage brokers for residential mortgages in the country skyrocketed because they were suddenly getting what we call wholesale lines of credits from banks.
+And when Fannie began this idea of packaging these things as securities and grouping them together, you'll find that the number of mortgage brokers for residential mortgages in the country skyrocketed because they were suddenly getting what we call wholesale lines of credits from banks.

 He fills that line up with mortgages and then they're guaranteed they're bought off.

-Wait, wait, wait, wait, hold on why would somebody like Lehman Brothers buy these things?
+Why would somebody like Lehman Brothers buy these things?

-Well at the time no one knew that they were insolvent number one.
+Well, at the time, no one knew that they were insolvent, number one.

-Why they were there was these were mortgages that were a lot of them I'm sure you're not talking explicitly here about subprime but a lot of these mortgages were made to people that weren't paying that there wasn't an income stream on these mortgages.
+I'm sure you're not talking explicitly here about subprime, but a lot of these mortgages were made to people that weren't paying back.

-People talk about subprime I'll bet 95% of the mortgages that went out of our office were subprime even if they weren't rated that way because I'll tell you the pressure we got from somebody else.
+I'll bet 95% of the mortgages that went out of our office were subprime, even if they weren't rated that way.

 We used to get visits by our credit representatives from the three major credit bureaus.

-The government agencies were being unfair because they weren't doing enough to allow people who had had financial problems to fix their credit.
+This credit agencies were being unfair because they weren't doing enough to allow people who had had financial problems to fix their credit.

-So here's what happened it went from yeah maybe it took a long time to fix your credit to what we call a rapid rescore process.
+It went from, yeah, maybe it took a long time to fix your credit, to what we call a rapid rescour process.

-Our office could literally in one day take everybody's bad credit issues write a one line sentence about each one fax it over to the credit bureau that we were members of that we paid to be members of and boom within an hour they were dropped off and their credit was rescored.
+Our office could literally, in one day, take everybody's bad credit issues, write a one-line sentence about each one, fax it over to the credit bureau that we were members of, that we paid to be members of, and boom, within an hour, they were dropped off and their credit was rescored.

 Why?

-Why would this dupe be done?
+Why would this be done?

-People who are self-employed getting out 1099 for W2s Wait what are we hearing non-income mortgages rapid rescore on this problem is if you had a business and you were a small business person and you didn't necessarily have a 1099 or W two or your books didn't show or you didn't want it to show that you had enough to pay for this loan all you had to do was walk in the door with this credit credit score of greater than seven hundred.
+If you had a business and you were a small business person and you didn't necessarily have a 1099 or W-2 or your books didn't show or you didn't want it to show that you had enough to pay for this loan, all you had to do was walk in the door with a credit score of greater than 700.

 And let me cut to the chase here.

-I got a I got a break.
+Okay, I got a break.

-I got a break in five seconds don't lose your train of thought we'll come back to you after this obscene profit timeout which it does not consist of any mortgage company.
+We'll come back to you after this obscene profit timeout, which does not consist of any mortgage company.

 Michael Moore was reading the Washington Post the other day and he read that Obama has collected more campaign donations from Wall Street banks than all of the Republican candidates combined.

-Whoa whoa whoa whoa his world's been turned upside down I tried to tell you people on the left I tried to tell you Wall Street is liberal Democrat and its money is going to Obama.
+I tried to tell you Wall Street is liberal Democrat and its money is going to Obama.

-Back not a Laurie who can't say where she is because she fears lawsuits.
+Backnot a Laurie, who can't say where she is because she fears lawsuits.

 She was in the mortgage business.